-- Goal 1: Review and use input and provide feedback to the public - Objective: Consistently earn and retain the public's trust and credibility for CMAP's actions and consultation processes by evaluating and assimilating public viewpoints and preferences into final decisions, where appropriate and possible, and by communicating to the public the decisions made and how the public input affected those decisions. - Goal 2: Evaluate public involvement activities. - Objective: Evaluate the effectiveness of this Public Participation Plan and of all CMAP public involvement activities.
+- Goal 1: Review and use input and provide feedback to the public. - Objective: Evaluate and assimilate public viewpoints and preferences into final decisions, where appropriate and possible, and communicate to the public the decisions made and how the public input affected those decisions. - Goal 2: Evaluate public participation activities. - Objective: Periodically evaluate the effectiveness of this Public Participation Plan and of all CMAP public participation activities.

-3.4 Public Involvement Process and Methods
+3.4 Public Participation Process and Methods